 The police department's budgeted staffing consists of 14 full-time sworn officers.
-The structure consists of the chief, assistant chief, three (3) sergeants, six (6) patrol officers, two (2) full time detectives, and one (1) School Resource Officer (SRO).
-Unfortunately, due to staffing challenges, we have been unable to fulfill the Assistant chief position and one of the detective's positions.
-Staffing levels remain consistent from the previous year.
+The structure consists of the chief, assistant chief, three (3) sergeants, six (7) patrol officers, one (1) full time detectives, and one (1) School Resource Officer (SRO).
+I am pleased to report, that in 2017, we have once again become fully staffed, the first time since 2012.
+Due to the fact that we only recently became fully staffed, the Assistant Chief position remained unfilled throughout 2017